CamilaJaviera91/pyspark-first-approach/README.md

 #### col_name()

 - Lists all files in the ./data folder.
-- Lets the user pick a CSV file and rename its columns.
+- Lets the user pick a CSV file.
+- Lets rename the columns converting them to lowercase and replacing spaces with underscores (_).
 - Saves the modified file as modified_data.csv in the same folder.

 ### ✅ Example Output: